Sage/carbon/guides/02_building_basic_component.md

 The code should produce a small button that doesn't contain any text or icons.

 To set the content of the button you can insert text between the opening and closing tags as 'children'.
 The text can take the form of a simple string, icons, images or even other React Components.
-Take the `Form` component from the previous guide.
+Take the `Form` component from the previous guide, for example.
 It takes multiple other react components as its children which are wrapped within the form.

 We want to add a child element to the button so that it can display text or an icon but we don't want to hard code this within the component.
 Instead we want the parent component to be able to pass down the content to the button.
 We can achieve this by using `props`.
 In the previous tutorial we saw how to pass props down to a component such as value to a `textbox`.
 To consume the parsed props we can add `this.props.property`.
 In this case the property is `children`.